 Frequently Asked Questions

-Every room on campus is furnished with a bed, desk, and dresser for each student in addition to high-speed internet service and cable television hook-up.
-The student will need to provide the necessary cables to utilize the services provided.
+Every room on campus is furnished with a bed, desk, and dresser for each student in addition to high-speed wireless internet service.
 Additionally, students should bring bath essentials, extra long twin bedding, as well as any other personal items necessary.
-Please remember to keep toaster-ovens, candles, indoor grills, microwaves (Beall, Leebrick and McDowell residents are permitted to bring a microwave if it is under 700 watts), and torchiere-style lighting at home.
+Please remember to keep toaster-ovens, candles, indoor grills, microwaves, and torchiere-style lighting at home.
 For a more complete listing of items, please refer to our Hallways Manual.
-View our non-inclusive list of items to bring and items to leave at home. http://www.kent.edu/housing/whattobring.pdf
+View our non-inclusive list of items to bring and items to leave at home.

 The housing application provides an area to request another individual to be your roommate.
 There is space to request up to three individuals (the first space should be used for your roommate request if you are interested in a double room.
-If you are interested in living in a triple room or a quad, please use the third and fourth roommate request fields).
+If you are interested in living in a triple room, please use the third roommate request field).
 When filling out your application, please provide their full name and Kent State email address.
 Please note that housing assignments are made on a first come, first served basis.
 In addition to applying early, it also would be to the students' advantage to apply together.
 While every effort will be made to honor your request, we cannot guarantee that your request will be filled.
-All individuals wanting to be roommates must confirm their roommate request before July 1st when we begin assigning rooms for the upcoming academic year.
+All individuals wanting to be roommates must confirm their roommate request before May 22nd when we begin assigning rooms for the upcoming academic year.

 Kent State University Housing policy states that all students enrolled for nine or more credit hours at the Kent campus must live in university housing until they meet one of the following conditions: